 Skip to main content

-Triggers define how flows are initiated.
-Flows can be triggered by incoming WhatsApp messages or external API calls, providing flexible entry points for automated conversations.
+Triggers define how workflows are initiated.
+Workflows can be triggered by incoming WhatsApp messages or external API calls, providing flexible entry points for automated conversations.

 Trigger types